 Doctorate of Education in Educational Leadership, Ed.D.

-The Doctorate of Education (Ed.D) in Educational Leadership (EDL) is a practice-based program delivered at both the Miami University’s Voice of America Learning Center and the Wilmington location.
+The Doctorate of Education (Ed.D) in Educational Leadership (EDL) is a practice-based program delivered at both the Miami University’s Voice of America Learning Center in West Chester Township and in Cincinnati, Ohio (CPS).
 The Ed.D. prepares democratically minded leaders who will engage with issues of equity, ethics, and social justice to create solutions to complex problems of educational practice.
 A dissertation-of-practice is the capstone of this Ed.D. program.

-Contact Dr. Lucian A. Szlizewski for assistance and advice as you contemplate earning an Ed.D. with us at Miami University.
+Contact Guy Parmigian, Ph.D. for assistance and advice as you contemplate earning an Ed.D. with us at Miami University.

 The Ed.D. in Educational Leadership from Miami University is aimed at practitioners in the P-12 educational field who seek to grow in their knowledge of school leadership, policy, and best practice while attaining a degree commensurate with their high level of scholarship and intellectual challenge.